 Pensacola and Perdido Key Visitor Centers

-The Visit Pensacola visitor information centers will open Monday, June 22 to the public.
+The Visit Pensacola visitor information centers opened on Monday, June 22 to the public.
 With the safety of staff and guests in mind, plexiglass guards have been installed at all front desks, and increased cleaning protocols have been put in place.
 Masks will be available for use.
 When visiting the information centers, guests should follow CDC guidelines and follow safe social distancing practices.
 If guests do not feel well, please refrain from entering.

 The visitor information centers will operate at the following hours: